 Healthcare Provider Update: Healthcare Provider for Automatic Data Processing Automatic Data Processing (ADP) typically partners with several healthcare providers for their employee health benefits.
 Since ADP is a large company providing payroll and HR services, they may work with established health insurance entities like UnitedHealthcare, Aetna, or Anthem, among others, to facilitate affordable healthcare solutions for their employees.
 Specific information about the current provider might depend on the state and employee plan offerings.
 Potential Healthcare Cost Increases in 2026 As 2026 approaches, healthcare costs are projected to surge significantly, influenced by a myriad of factors.
 Record increases in health insurance premiums for Affordable Care Act (ACA) marketplace plans are anticipated, with some states seeing hikes of over 60%.
 Projected factors include the expiration of enhanced federal premium subsidies and rising medical costs, with the Kaiser Family Foundation highlighting that up to 92% of marketplace enrollees may face premium increases exceeding 75%.
 Insurers, many of which reported record revenues in 2024, are expected to implement aggressive rate hikes to address these financial pressures.
 Click here to learn more

-How Automatic Data Processing employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Automatic Data Processing employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Automatic Data Processing employees can navigate federal student loan repayment: This article provides a framework for Automatic Data Processing employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Automatic Data Processing employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Automatic Data Processing employees: How the current repayment environment affects both personal and Parent PLUS Loans.

-In addition, Automatic Data Processing employees should remember that private student loans are not included.
-Only federal government-held student loans are eligible.
-This includes Department of Education-held Federal Direct Loans (including PLUS Loans), Federal Perkins Loans, and Federal Family Education Loan (FFEL) Program loans.
+No. Automatic Data Processing employees should remember that private student loans are not eligible for federal IDR plans, PSLF, or federal forbearance protections.
+Only federal government-held loans -- including Federal Direct Loans, Federal Perkins Loans, and FFEL Program loans held by the Department of Education -- are eligible.

 Articles you may find interesting: